deckgo/deckdeckgo/README.md

 * 🚀 Publish your presentation as a **Progressive Web App** with a **offline** support

 * 🦄 Use **Ionic** components and icons to create the content or even add extra features

+### Remote control

+Cherry on the cake 🍒🎂 [DeckDeckGo] comes with its [Progressive Web App](https://deckdeckgo.app) that allows you to remote control your presentation 🚀

 ## Getting Started